cesc-33/excellmachina/README.md

 	-The search function should include that you can find the next or previous value by pressing a button.
 	-Values in the cells can not be edited
-	-Cells are not displayed true to original (missing color and formation) -Create copy of original workbook and if user clicks "CANCEL BUTTON" delete workbook and change copy to original name.
+	-Cells are not displayed true to original (missing color and formation) -Columns and rows need an ID like in Excel

-	Upcoming features:
-	-Open the last edited file
-	-Option to add a sheet instead of reloading it -columns and rows need an ID like in Excel
+  	-Missing option to add a sheet instead of reloading it
-	-Dark Mode switch
-	-Localization

 The Forms: